-3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☐ Never 4.
+3. representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☒ Never 4.
 Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection?
-Cigarettes Small Cigars Cigarillos Smokeless Tobacco Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) Other b.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
 Youth inspectors request Camel or Marlboro cigarettes each time.
 5a .
 Describe the methods used to recruit, select, and train adult supervisors.
 The Behavioral Health Division contracts with a private contractor to conduct the actual inspections.
 The contractor divides the state into "regions," as necessary, for surveying purposes and recruits adult supervisors from each.
-Each adult supervisor must then attend a training session conducted by the contractor using protocol set forth by the State, which follows the training document developed by CSAP.
-The contractor must then submit proof to the State that each of the inspectors attended a training session, usually in the form of a signed sign-in sheet from the day of the training.
+Each adult supervisor must then attend a training session conducted by the contractor protocol set forth by the State, which follows the training document developed by C The contractor must then submit proof to the State that each of the inspectors attend training session, usually in the form of a signed sign-in sheet from the day of the tra 5b.

-5b.
 Describe the methods used to recruit, select, and train youth inspectors.
 The Behavioral Health Division contracts with a private contractor to conduct the actual inspections.
 The contractor divides the state into "regions," as necessary, for surveying purposes and recruits youth inspectors from each.
 Attempts are made to have an even number of male and female youth inspectors.
 Each youth must complete a Youth Application form, as well as consent forms signed by their parent or guardian.
 Each youth inspector must then attend a training session conducted by the contractor using protocol set forth by the State, which follows the training document developed by CSAP.
 The contractor must then submit proof to the State that each of the inspectors attended a training session, usually in the form of a signed sign-in sheet from the day of the training.